lucidsolns/docker-acme-lego-dns01/README.md

 # Known residuals

 - the certificate key type isn't configurable
-- the signal sent on change is not configurable
 - testing with wildcard certificates has not been attempted

 # Links